paritytech/command-bot/README.md

 [try-runtime](https://github.com/paritytech/substrate/blob/master/utils/frame/try-runtime/cli/src/lib.rs)
 although not all of them have been tried out as of this writing.

+Note: you **need to** refer to the nodes by their name e.g. `ws://polkadot` instead of using arbitrary addresses directly.

 ## Cancel

 In the pull request where you previously ran `/try-runtime queue`, comment: